Can’t Connect To The Internet? Try ThisPosted Oct. 21, 2019, 9:14 a.m. by Michael G

 Many routers have lights that will turn red if it has issues.
 Try to reset your router by switching it off for 10 seconds and then putting it back on.
 You can also ping the router and check if the request is received successfully

-Computer glitches may also happen every now and then.
+Computer glitches may also happen now and then.
 The network adapter in your device may fail.
 Operating systems may have run updates that changed settings, or malware (worms and viruses) could be to blame.

 The network adapter can easily be reset by right-clicking the internet access button on your computer.
 Select “Troubleshooting” to let the computer run tests and find any internet connection issues.